FoxyOfJungle/Post-ProcessingFX-Docs/docs/pages/tutorials/updating_ppfx.md

 ### 4. Import the new version

 Import the new .yymps file.

+### 5. Restore the PPFX settings

+Return the `__ppf_Settings` script settings back as they were.
+Pay attention if there are any new parameters.

 You now have the updated Post-Processing FX version, with awesome new stuff :)